calebtuttle/portfoliobuilder/README.md

     > newbasketfromindex ^GSPC equal 50

-This command says, "Construct a basket of all the stocks in the S&P500.
-When I buy this basket, I want those stocks to be weighted equally.
-And when I buy the basket, I want to allocate exactly 50% of my portfolio to it."
+This command says, "Construct a basket of all the stocks in the _^GSPC_ index (which is the symbol for the S&P500).
+When I buy this basket, I want those stocks to be weighted _equally_.
+And when I buy the basket, I want to allocate exactly _50%_ of my portfolio to it."
 After Portfolio Builder ensures all stocks in the S&P500 can be traded through Alpaca, you should get an output that looks like this:

     Basket0 created.

-We can double check that the basket was created with `inspectbasket` (I'm omitting the entire list of basket constituents).
+We can double check that the basket was created with `inspectbasket` (I'm omitting the entire list of basket constituents here).

     > inspectbasket Basket0
     Inspecting Basket0...